How Your Gut Microbiome Influences Your Hormones

 Your gut microbiome affects estrogen balance

 Estrogen is typically associated with women, but men also need it in just the right amounts.
 Your gut microbiota is a key regulator of the level of circulating estrogen in the body.
 Your microbes produce an enzyme, beta-glucuronidase, that converts estrogen into its active forms.
-Dysbiosis — aka an imbalanced microbiome — reduces the amount of estrogen present in the body.
+Dysbiosis — aka an imbalanced microbiome — can change the amount of active estrogens in the body.

 There’s actually a specific group of microbes that make up what’s called your ‘estrobolome.’
 Your estrobolome consists of bacterial genes that are capable of metabolizing estrogens, which is important because estrogen is a potent promoter of tissue growth throughout the body.